The Lynn Pippenger School of Accountancy prepares undergraduates for a variety of career options under the accounting umbrella,

-Accounting electives can be selected from among those 4000- and 5000-level classes that have ACG and TAX prefixes.
+Accounting electives can be selected from 4000- and 5000-level classes that have ACG and TAX prefixes.

-Accounting majors have additional admission requirements beyond the entry requirements to the College of Business as listed in the General Requirements section.
-The two requirements are
+The Lynn Pippenger School of Accountancy has additional admission requirements beyond the entry requirements to the Muma College of Business.
+The additional requirements are as follows:

 - Successful completion, with a minimum grade of C (not C-), of ACG 3103 Intermediate